 The most important thing you can do to ensure a good relationship with your freight forwarding partners is understand export compliance.
 This is important to freight forwarders, because they share some of the liability issues with exporters.

 Hullinger specifies these four things exporters need to know about compliance:

 The first step in ensuring export compliance is determining if you need a license to ship the goods and who has jurisdiction over your goods.

 b) Understand U.S. trade policies and regulations and how they relate to particular countries or entities.

 Our series, The Art and Science of Packing a Shipping Container, walks through this process step by step.

 You need to know what paperwork needs to accompany your goods throughout the export process, and you also need to make sure it’s completed properly.
-Get the details in the article, 6 Reasons You Shouldn't Rely on Your Freight Forwarder to Complete a NAFTA Certificate of Origin.
+The Beginner's Guide to Export Forms gives you all the details.

 While reputable forwarders are always willing to help their customers, if exporters don’t have these things in place when they’re ready to ship, it will be problematic—forwarders tender shipment based on information exporters give.